 - 1. QBI with DPAD: The program does not support when only DPAD (domestic production activities deduction) from Schedule C, E, or F is being reported and has no other QBI activity.
 It also does not support when only DPAD is part of a SSTB (specified service trade or business) and the taxpayer's taxable income is already above the threshold. - 2.
-QBI Statement B on 8995A-B: When entity-level aggregations of businesses are indicated on Statement A, the program does not support attaching a copy of the relevant pass-through entity to 8995A Schedule B. - IRC Section 199A income from asset sales: The program does not support section 199A income generated from asset sales on 1041 K-1s. - 4.
-Deductions that may be limited: If you have Section 179 expenses in excess of allowed section 179 deduction based on income, charity deductions in excess of allowed deduction, or any other item of deduction that may be limited by income or other factors, the program does not calculate the limited amount.
-Entire amount entered by the user will be treated as currently deductible. - 5.
-PTP that is not an SSTB: If a PTP is not an SSTB, the program does not separately state income from a commonly owned SSTB under Treasury Regulations 1.199A-5.
-The taxpayer will need to enter these as two separate activities, one an SSTB and the other not an SSTB, and divide up the income accordingly. - 6.
-Rental properties eligible for QBI & treated as vacation home: Rental properties eligible for the QBI Deduction and treated as vacation homes are not fully supported by the program.
+QBI Statement B on 8995A-B: When entity-level aggregations of businesses are indicated on Statement A, the program does not support attaching a copy of the relevant pass-through entity to 8995A Schedule B. - 3.
+IRC Section 199A income from asset sales: The program does not support section 199A income generated from asset sales on 1041 K-1s. - 4.
+Deductions that may be limited: If you have Section 179 expenses in excess of allowed section 179 deduction based on income or any other item of deduction that may be limited by income or other factors, the program does not calculate the limited amount.
+Entire amount entered by the user will be treated as currently deductible. - Rental properties eligible for QBI & treated as vacation home: Rental properties eligible for the QBI Deduction and treated as vacation homes are not fully supported by the program.
 Previously disallowed vacation home losses that are freed up in the current year need to be added back to QBI income in the current year.
-Vacation home loss carryovers will not be tracked for QBI purposes. - 7.
-Suspended losses: Calculation of loss limits to qualified business income when a qualified business has both passive and at-risk suspended losses. - 8.
-Statement A for QBI deductions reported on a Schedule K-1: The program doesn't support Schedule K-1 deductions that are subject to at-risk limitations and/or passive loss limitations when they impact the QBI calculation.
-This includes charitable contributions. - 9.
-Multiple types of income from QBI from a Schedule K-1: The program can only handle one type of income that is subject to shareholder-specific determinations per Schedule K-1.
-The program can only handle one of these types of income at a time when they appear on the same K-1: ordinary business income, rental income, royalty income, and other income. - Revenue Procedure 2019-38 Rental Real Estate Safe Harbor election: The program does not support this election. - 11.
-Calculation of UBIA when older assets using non-MACRS method: The program does not support the calculation of unadjusted basis immediately after acquisition (UBIA) when there are assets that used depreciation methods that are not MACRS. - 12.
-PTP carryover amounts from prior years: The program does not handle PTP carryover amounts from prior years. - 13.
-Co-op payments for QBI from Schedule K-1: The program does not support calculating net income when there are co-op payments for QBI on a Schedule K-1 and there are regular losses and/or deductions that are limited. - 14.
-QBI and business losses limited by at-risk rules with items not subject to loss limits: Business losses that need to be limited by at-risk rules with items not subject to loss limits for QBI are not supported by the program.
+Vacation home loss carryovers will not be tracked for QBI purposes. - : Calculation of loss limits to qualified business income when a qualified business - 6.
+Shep enote plansive and at-risk suspended losses.
+The program can only handle one type of - 7.
+Mincome thates subject the shareholder in superifications per Schedule K-1.
+The program can only handle one of these types of income at a time when they appear on the same K-1: ordinary business income, rental income, royalty income, and other income. - Calculation of UBIA when older assets using non-MACRS method: The program does not support the calculation of unadjusted basis immediately after acquisition (UBIA) when there are assets that used - depreciation methods that are not MACRS, have been in service for longer than the MACRS class life, and are still being depreciated under the non-MACRS depreciation method. - Co-op payments for QBI from Schedule K-1: The program does not support calculating net income when there are co-op payments for QBI on a Schedule K-1 and there are regular losses and/or - deductions that are limited.